ArturoSbr/aws-ccp-cheat-sheet/main.md

 Global Accelerator is good for non-HTTP use cases, such as gaming, IoT devices, and other use cases that require ultra-low latency.
 The service also integrates with Shield for DDoS protection.

 ### Outposts
-Outposts are AWS server racks that AWS installs in your company's premises so that you can use AWS as if you were in the cloud, but the services are running locally (from the racks installed).
+Outposts are AWS server racks that AWS installs in your company's premises so that you can use AWS as if you were in the cloud, but the services are running locally (in the racks installed).
 For example, if you start an EC2 instance in an outpost, it will behave the same way as before, but it will be hosted from within the company's premises.
 The users are now responsible for the physical security of the racks, but it gives us low-latency and our data never leaves our premises.

 ### WaveLength
-Deploy infrastructure on nodes from the 5G network.
+Deploy infrastructure on nodes from the 5G network (called WaveLength zones).
 This is like deploying infrastructure on edge locations, except the nodes are owned by a 5G telecom carrier instead of AWS.
 For example, we can start an EC2 instance in a wavelength zone, which means that the server will be hosted in the carrier's data center in that node.
 It is used for ultra low-latency applications, such as gaming.

 ### Local Zones
 Local Zones allow us to create subnets so that we can add an AZ from one region to another region.
 It is useful to create "custom regions".